 Design Superstar and Entrepreneur Behind the Largest Celebrity Brand in Canada

-Today, Travis is the exclusive retail style guru at Canadian Tire.
-Her product line is sold in over 400 of its stores across the country and contains more than 1,000 items.
-As an Executive Producer at her production company, WAM, she produces award winning lifestyle series for a variety of networks—including Food Channel, Global, CBC, HGTV, Oxygen, and W—and has garnered over 40 Gemini nominations, including four wins.
-She is also the author of Not Guilty: Working Hard, Raising Kids, and Laughing Through the Chaos, a humourous account of how she coped with juggling a busy career, building a successful business, and raising her children.
-On top of all this, Debbie Travis is the proprietor of a women’s retreat and an 800-tree organic olive farm in Tuscany.
-She has appeared on Oprah, The Today Show, Regis and Kelly, and countless other venues.
+Travis has just announced a strategic alliance with Sears Canada, which will be distributing her extensive product line in all of its stores across the country, its websites and catalogues.
+As an Executive Producer at her production company, WAM, she has produced hundreds of hours of award winning lifestyle series for a variety of networks—including CBC, Food Network, PBS, Discovery Networks, Global, HGTV, Oxygen, and W—and has garnered over 40 Gemini nominations, including four wins.
+She is also the author of Not Guilty: Working Hard, Raising Kids, and Laughing Through the Chaos, a humorous account of how she coped with juggling a busy career, building a successful business, and raising her children.
+On top of all this, Debbie Travis is the proprietor of a boutique hotel where she holds her women’s retreat, and an 800-tree organic olive farm in Tuscany.
+She has appeared on Oprah, The Today Show, Regis and Kelly and countless other venues, and is a regular contributor to the Marilyn Dennis show.

 Dream it.
 Do it.
 Live it: How to Make It Big